instructure/instructure-ui/packages/ui-elements/src/components/Tag/README.md

 When the `dismissible` prop is added to a clickable Tag, the button renders an X/close icon (the Tag should be dismissed via the `onClick` prop).

-#### Be sure to add accessible screen reader content to clarify that the tag is dismissible.

 ```js
 ---